marc2332/ham/readme.md

 ### Language Ideas
 - Rust interoperability
+- Manifest file
-- Ability to import externals files
+- Ability to import files from:
+  - Local file system
+  - HTTP urls
+  - By name (this would use some kind of remote registry to translate it to HTTP urls)
 - std library
 - Low-level (networking, file system...)
 APIs